federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 </tr>
 </tbody>
 </table>
+Data source: theyshootpictures.com

-#### __Observations__
+#### **Observations**

 Figure 8 scatter plots single country contributions over time, a total of 2,588 points spread over 2,000 positions (i.e., the film ranks) on the y-axis.
 The dots are coloured based on the continent each country belongs to.
-Multiple contributions related to the same movie have identical coordinates, so to detect concentrations a value of *alpha* = 0.2 (transparency) is chosen.
-This way, single-country productions are sufficiently transparent, while joint efforts help increase colour intensity (five co-producers are enough to make it solid).
-Also, a dot will be mostly monochrome if same-continent co-productions prevail; otherwise, it will have a mixture of colour tones.
+Multiple contributions related to the same movie have identical coordinates (partially jittered on the x-axis), so to detect concentrations a value of *alpha* = 0.2 (transparency) is chosen.
+This way, single-country productions are adequately transparent, whereas joint efforts increase colour intensity (five co-producers are enough to make the colour solid).
+Moreover, a dot will be mostly monochrome if same-continent co-productions prevail; otherwise, it will have a mixture of colour tones.

+It is clear how co-production efforts have intensified in the recent years, and have become quite frequent since the 1990s.
+Judging by colour tone, purity, and intensity, one can see that Western European partnerships (often on a considerable scale), have nowadays become the norm.
+By contrast, collaborations among Asian countries, related to the movies in the list, are still quite rare.
+African co-productions are very scarce, but one point really stands out, for its intensity and purity, as an almost fully African effort.
+Table 6, which lists the largest contributions in the data frame, tells us it is *Moolaadé*, by Ousmane Sembene.

+In light of this additional information, what can we say regarding the shape of the conditional distributions?

 Let us analyse the humps further: